viliger2/ShrineOfRepair/README.md

 Blacklist is now replaced with Repair List, a list that allows users to create their own pairs of BrokenItem - RepairedItem, including those from mods.
 By default list is filled with vanilla items, pairs can be removed as a form of blacklist.

+Shrine can be spawned in the Bazaar in Time and Commencement via config, and price will be converted to Lunar Coins (rate and Commencement currency configurable).

+![Shrine Position](https://raw.githubusercontent.com/viliger2/ShrineOfRepair/main/images/screenshot2.jpg)

 Pre-1.2.0 behavior can be enabled in General config.

-Shrine can be spawned in the Bazaar in Time and Commencement via config, and price will be converted to Lunar Coins (rate and commencement currency configurable)

-![Shrine Position](https://raw.githubusercontent.com/viliger2/ShrineOfRepair/main/images/screenshot2.jpg)

 ## Pre 1.2.0 version
 Risk of Rain 2 mod, adds a shrine to repair broken items.
 Features custom price scaling, to account for number of broken items you **might** have in your inventory, so the shrine is cheaper than a single chest early on and gets sharper price increase in the late game compared to the rest of interactable.
 Everything is customizable (base price, director costs and weights, which formula to use, etc.)